ps4vs/HF-Model-Calibration/README.md

    ```

 ### Arguments
-- `--models`: Specify the Hugging Face model checkpoint locations (default: ['google/vit-base-patch16-224']).
-  - This argument allows you to specify one or more Hugging Face model checkpoint locations.
+- `--models`: Specify one or more Hugging Face model checkpoint locations.
 You can provide a list of model strings separated by spaces.
-If not provided, the default model checkpoint location is 'google/vit-base-patch16-224'.
-Example usage:
+If not provided, the default model checkpoint location is 'google/vit-base-patch16-224'

-    ```
-    --models model1 model2 model3
+    Example usage: `--models model1 model2 model3`
-    ```

     The specified models will be evaluated, and the calibration metrics will be calculated for each model separately.

 - `--dataset`: Specify the Hugging Face dataset location (default: 'imagenet-1k').
 - `--split`: Specify which dataset split to load (default: 'validation').
 - `--wandb`: Flag to enable logging with WandB (optional).
 - `--save`: Flag to save the generated plots and calibration metrics (optional).
-Results will be saved to ./{model}_{dataset}/
+            Results will be saved to `./{model}_{dataset}/`
 - `--num_image`: Specify number of images to be considered for calibration (default: 2000).

 ### Output